-Open Enrollment, Part One: How to Choose for Next Year
+Open Enrollment: How to Select Benefits for Next Year

-It’s that time of year again: open enrollment!
+Open enrollment season approaches.
 The acronyms and jargon are overwhelming: PPO, EPO, HMO, FSA, HSA, deductible, co-pay, co-insurance…You could give up and choose the same benefits for next year.
-But there are certain benefits that don’t renew automatically.
-If your personal circumstances have changed, it may make sense to update to your benefits:
+But certain benefits that don’t renew automatically.
+And if your personal circumstances have changed, it may make sense to update your benefits:

 - Changes to your health: maybe you endured a serious illness and want to switch to a health insurance plan with lower out-of-pocket costs.

-- Moving: maybe you’ll change to a new doctor or dentist who’s closer to your new home/office.
+- Moving: maybe you’ll change to a new doctor or dentist who’s closer to your new home.

 - Planning for increased healthcare expenses: if you need serious dental work like a root canal, you may want to increase your FSA/HSA contribution.